phantomaton-ai/smarkup/README.md

-# smarkup 🪄
+# Smarkup 🪄

-smarkup is a lightweight syntax for embedding directives in plain-text document formats, such as Markdown.
+Smarkup is a lightweight syntax for embedding directives in plain-text document formats, such as Markdown.
 It is primarily intended to be used to provide custom behaviors to LLM assistants, but may be generally useful for parsing and rendering documents including directives in that form.

 ## Syntax 🕸️

-The smarkup syntax uses directives, which are defined using the following format:
+The Smarkup syntax uses directives, which are defined using the following format:

 **Directive with no arguments and no body**:
 ```